Last Updated on 9 February 2025

 Strolling through the alleys of Modica

-Getting lost in the alleys of Modica is definitely an experience to do.
-You can slowly enter the streets in front of the church of San Pietro and then climb higher and higher.
+I recommend getting lost in the alleys of Modica as I did.
+You can slowly work your way through the streets in front of St. Peter’s Church and then climb higher and higher.
 As you can see from the photos, the view you have of the city is magnificent and you discover many beautiful hidden corners and houses carved into the rock.

 What and where to eat in Modica

 The typical product par excellence is definitely Modica chocolate.
 What’s special about it?
-It has a sparkling taste and thinks that it is based on an ancient recipe, which the Spaniards took from the Aztecs and then brought to Modica during the colonization.
+It has a fizzy taste and think it is based on an ancient recipe, which the Spanish took from the Aztecs and then brought to Modica during colonization.
+Just think, during one of my vacations in Mexico, I tasted exactly the same chocolate at a local market!

 Here you find the typical dishes of Ragusa and surroundings (Modica is in the province of Ragusa) and here instead i typical Sicilian dishes and products in general.

-As for where to eat or have an aperitif in Modica, the very good Dairy bar with the famous cream of ricotta.
+As for where to eat or have an aperitif in Modica, I really liked the Latteria bar with its famous ricotta cremolata.

-In the evening you can go to the al il Cappero restaurant , where you can try the typical ricotta ravioli with pork sauce.
+In the evening, however, you can go i to the restaurant Il Cappero, where I had excellent ricotta ravioli with pork sauce, a specialty of these areas.

 Interactive map of Modica – Points of interest in purple